-Which credit card is best when you're staying at a Holiday Inn?
+Which credit card is best when you're staying at a Holiday Inn? - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

-You may not be staying at hotels very often at the moment, but travel may very well start to gear back up in the second half of 2021.
+Perhaps you’re not staying at hotels very often at the moment, but travel is likely to start gearing back up in the second half of 2021.
 And if you’re like most people, you’ve probably stayed at a Holiday Inn at least once in your life, if not regularly.

 It may not be the most glamorous hotel brand in the world, but Holiday Inns are ubiquitous, with over 1,100 properties worldwide, Holiday Inn itself is owned by InterContinental Hotels Group, or IHG, which also owns 13 other hotel brands such as InterContinental, Kimpton, Crowne Plaza, Staybridge Suites and others.